B'z: Awards and achievements

 In 2015, B'z had 35,809,000 reported certified single sales, for which they held the first place until December 2015.
 In 2017, they had 46,576,000 reported certified album sales, for which they still hold the first place.
-With joint sales of more than 82 million certified records, they are ranked as the best-selling music act in Japan.
-In 2008, for their 20th anniversary, they were awarded a Guinness World Record for "Best selling album act in Japan", which also notes them to be the best selling act in Japan overall.
+With joint sales of more than 86 million certified records, they are ranked as the best-selling music act in Japan.
+In 2008, for their 20th anniversary, they were awarded a Guinness World Record for "Best-selling album act in Japan", which also notes them to be the best-selling act in Japan overall.

 They have 25 Platinum and 31 Million physical album certifications, 9 Gold, 33 Platinum, and 20 Million physical single certifications, and 11 Gold physical home video certifications by the Recording Industry Association of Japan.
 The compilation album B'z The Best "Pleasure" was the first Japanese album to sell more than 5 million copies and was the best-selling album in Japan at the time, which has achieved by the end of 1998, but it was surpassed by Hikaru Utada's First Love shortly after in 1999.

 Other sales records held by B'z include "the most number one singles (49), most consecutive number one singles (49), longest streak of number one singles (49), total weeks singles were at number one (66), longest consecutive period with a single at number one (20 Years), most singles in the top 10 concurrently (9), the most million-selling albums (19), most number-one albums (26), and the only artist in history to lead all six major categories tracked by Oricon" among others, including total CD shipments of over 100 million copies.
 During the week of April 12, 2003, they held eleven positions in the top twelve on the Oricon Singles Chart, except for the second position.

-In 1999, at the World Music Awards, they won the award for "World's Best Selling Japanese Artist of the Year".
-At the WMA, they've received several nominations, including "World's Best Live Act" and "World's Best Group" in 2013.
+In 1999, at the World Music Awards, they won the award for "World's Best-Selling Japanese Artist of the Year".
+At the WMA, they have received several nominations, including "World's Best Live Act" and "World's Best Group" in 2013.